New data shows the US job market was much weaker than thought in 2024, and this year as well

 The report comes after the department reported Friday that the economy generated just 22,000 jobs in August, adding to fears that President Donald Trump's erratic economic policies, including massive and unpredictable taxes on imports, have created so much uncertainty that businesses are reluctant to hire.

+Sal Guatieri, senior economist at BMO Capital Markets said the revisions painted “a much weaker portrait of the job market than initially thought.
+While the revision doesn’t say much about what has happened since March, it suggests the labor market had less momentum heading into the trade war.
+And, recent data suggest the market has downshifted further.″ Since March, monthly job creation has decelerated to an average 53,000.

-Last year, the benchmark revisions showed 818,000 fewer jobs from April 2023 through March 2024.
-Then-presidential candidate Trump declared the numbers had been rigged to conceal economic weakness and help Democrats in the 2024 election.
+When the preliminary benchmark revisions last year showed 818,000 fewer jobs in the year ended March 2024, then-presidential candidate Trump declared the numbers had been rigged to conceal economic weakness and help Democrats in the 2024 election.
 However, he did not explain why the government would release the revised numbers two and a half months before voters went to the polls.
+(The final revisions for the 12 months that ended March 2024, which came out in February this year, were less dramatic but still bad: Payrolls ended up 589,000 lower than originally reported.)

-The revisions will likely increase pressure on the Federal Reserve to cut interest rates at its meeting later this month to give the economy a boost.
+The latest revisions will likely increase pressure on the Federal Reserve to cut its benchmark interest rate at its meeting next week to give the economy a boost.
+James Knightley, an economist at ING, also expects the Fed to cut again at its meetings in October and December.

+In a commentary, Knightley wrote that the Labor Department numbers “can be significantly wrong'' when the economy is at a turning point. ”In the early stages of a downturn they tend to overestimate the jobs created by new start-ups – ‘births’ – and underestimate the number of jobs lost by the ‘death’ of failing small businesses,'' he wrote.
+"These revisions suggest that jobs momentum is being lost from an even weaker position than originally thought.
+It also reinforces the belief that even the poor numbers seen in 2025 are probably overstating the health of the employment market.''

+After the Labor Department issued a disappointing jobs report for July, Trump fired the economist in charge of compiling numbers and nominated a loyalist to replace her.
+He was especially enraged by revisions that took 258,000 jobs off May and June payrolls.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.